flowroute/flowroute-numbers-php/README.md

  3. Create a unique file for each method.
 Each file will then contain the lines instantiating the relevant Controller.

-TThis SDK describes the third option.
+This SDK describes the second option.
 However, whichever option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
-When you want to run a method, run the following on the command line in the **flowroute-numbers-php** directory:
+When you want to invoke a method using a PHP file, in a terminal window run the following on the command line from the **flowroute-numbers-php** directory:

 		run <Controller File Name.php>

 ## Controllers<a name=controllers></a>